-Free ranging wild species of herbivores often visit agricultural lands and eat, trample or otherwise damage crops.
+Free ranging wild species of herbivores often visit agricultural lands and eat, trample, uproot or otherwise damage crops.
 The severity of this problem is highly variable across landscapes but the problem appears to be widespread globally (Graham et al 2010, Mackenzie and Ahabyona 2012, Karanth et al 2013, Bayani et al 2016, IUCN 2022, Yazezew 2022).
 A number of mitigation measures have been suggested, often debated and variously implemented with different degrees of success (Sitati and Walpole 2005, King et al 2009, Massei et al 2010, Hoare 2012,2015, Krivek et al 2020, Karanth and Wanamamalai 2020).
-Compensating the affected farmers has been shown to help maintain a positive attitude towards conservation (Karanth et al 2018, Johnson et al 2018, Joshi et al 2020) but with increasing frequency and extent of damage, this is unlikely to provide a sufficient solution.
+Compensating the affected farmers has been shown to help maintain a positive attitude towards conservation (Karanth et al 2018, Johnson et al 2018, Joshi et al 2020) but with increasing frequency and extent of damage, this is unlikely to provide a sufficient and long lasting solution.
 It is necessary to examine the root causes of the problem.
 The question why wild herbivores raid crops and the factors that influence the frequency and severity of damage has not been adequately addressed so far.
 There is a need to examine the different causal hypotheses because they have different and often mutually contradicting implications for mitigation measures.
 The failure of some of the mitigation measures and the tricky implementation (Hoare 2012, 2015) may be because they were based on a wrong causal assumption.

-We state alternative hypotheses, examine them against existing knowledge and anecdotes, state testable predictions and discuss their possible implications for effective management in this paper.
+We state alternative hypotheses, examine them against existing knowledge, data and anecdotes, state testable predictions and discuss their possible implications for effective management in this paper.
 The hypotheses are not mutually exclusive.
 More than one factor might be simultaneously acting in a locale specific manner.
 But it is important to identify the relative importance of them, in order to design mitigation strategies accordingly.

 Since studies addressing causal analysis are scanty, we cannot test those hypotheses with existing data right away.
 We therefore take an approach of making multiple testable predictions from each of the hypotheses.
-Testing the predictions is a demanding task and we expect the article would initiate attempts in this direction, which is important for wildlife conservation in near future, if it is to be implemented without profound injustice to indigenous people.
+Testing the predictions is a demanding task and we expect that the article would initiate attempts in this direction.
+Identifying the right causes and applying appropriate solutions specifically addressing the causes is important.
+Often misleading perspectives and mitigations measures based on them have resulted into profound injustice to indigenous people which can be avoided with a well researched approached.